Do you want to make a separate RSS feed for each custom post type on your WordPress website?

 By default, WordPress generates several RSS feeds for your website.

 For instance, all your recent blog posts appear in your site’s main RSS feed.
-This feed can be accessed by adding /feed/ to your domain name:
+This feed can be accessed by adding /feed/ to your domain name like this:

 https://example.com/feed/

-What most beginners don’t know is that WordPress generates separate RSS feeds for different archive pages of their website.
+What most beginners don’t know is that WordPress generates separate RSS feeds for each archive page.

 For instance, it has separate RSS feeds for categories, tags, authors, and custom post types.